CryptoExplor/Circle-Faucet/README.md

 **2. "Rate limit exceeded"**
 - Default faucet: Wait 24 hours or try a different wallet
-- Own key mode: You've hit Circle's per-key limit (5-10 claims/day)
+- Own key mode: You've hit Circle's per-key limit
+- Solution: The system will automatically try other keys in default mode

+**3. "All API keys exhausted"**
+- All configured keys have hit their daily limit
-- Solution: Use multiple API keys or wait for reset
+- Solution: Wait for reset (24h) or add more API keys
+- Check analytics to see key usage

-**3. "Password incorrect"**
+**4. "Password incorrect"**
 - Verify your password hash is correct
 - Regenerate hash if needed
 - Check for typos in environment variable

-**4. "No API keys configured"**
+**5. "No API keys configured"**
 - Add `CIRCLE_API_KEYS` to Vercel environment
 - Ensure keys are comma-separated
 - Redeploy after adding variables

-### Key Rotation Debugging
+### Fallback Debugging

-Check logs to see which key is being used:
+Check logs to see fallback attempts:

 ```
-[KEY_ROTATION] Using key 0 of 3, next will be 1
-[KEY_ROTATION] Using key 1 of 3, next will be 2
-[KEY_ROTATION] Using key 2 of 3, next will be 0
+[FALLBACK] Attempt 1/3 with key index 0
+[FALLBACK] Key 0 exhausted (429), trying next key...
+[FALLBACK] Attempt 2/3 with key index 1
+[FALLBACK] Success with key index 1
 ```

+### Analytics Debugging

+- Visit `/analytics.html` to see real-time stats
+- Check `keyUsage` to see distribution
+- Monitor `successRate` to gauge health
+- Review `claimsByNetwork` for popular networks

 ## 📊 Monitoring